 Beards have made a comeback, and now they’re bigger and thicker than ever.
 If you’ve tried to grow one overnight, then you know it’s simply impossible.
-The stages of beard growth vary but typically grow over a few weeks, and if it’s taking too long, then there may be a hack for you.
+Men’s beard growth varies over a few weeks, and if it’s taking too long, then there may be a hack for you.

 Millions have explored Minoxidil (AKA Rogaine) for successfully growing a better beard.
-For decades, topical Minoxidil (5%) solution has been widely accepted to be safe and effective to regrow hair – including facial hair.
+For decades, topical Minoxidil (5%) solution has been widely accepted to be safe and effective in regrowing hair – including facial hair.

 Men all over the world are using this medicated topical (drops, creams, shampoos, etc) to thicken their beards and grow more facial hair.
 See if this easy medical treatment can put you on the fast lane to a fuller beard!
 Read on to find out.

 What is Minoxidil?

 Minoxidil is an over-the-counter medicated treatment for hair loss.
 Both men and women can use it to treat a receding hairline, balding crown, and overall thinning hair.
 While it doesn’t work for everyone, studies have shown it can increase overall hair growth in trouble areas.